 - Federal Energy Tax Credit

-Non-prescriptive installations are those do not qualify as prescriptive.
-They include ground-mounted systems, systems installed on roofs that are not conventional light-frame construction, installation in high wind or ground snow load areas and flood hazard areas, or installations where the combined weight of the equipment and racking exceeds 4.5 pounds per square foot.
-These types of installations require an engineered design and can take up to four weeks for review depending on the complexity of project.
+Non-prescriptive installations are those that do not qualify as prescriptive.
+They include ground-mounted systems, systems installed on roofs that are not conventional light-frame construction, installations in high wind or ground snow load areas and flood hazard areas, or installations where the combined weight of the equipment and racking exceeds 4.5 pounds per square foot.
+These types of installations require an engineered design and can take up to 4 weeks for review depending on the complexity of the project.
 The fees are variable based on value (excluding panel and inverter costs).